 Model Good Practices for Infection Control

 - Do not get complacent

 - Maintain social distance

 - Wear masks, unless you can't because of your disability

-- If you can't wear a mask take other persuasions including face shields, staying remote
+- If you can't wear a mask, take other precautions, such as using a face shield

 - Sanitize!
 Sanitize!
+Sanitize!